What is rubella?

 • Second dose: Between 4 and 6 years of age

 Children may also receive the MMRV vaccine, which provides additional protection against chickenpox (varicella).
-Consult your child’s healthcare provider to determine which vaccine—MMR or MMRV—is best for them.
+Consult your child’s healthcare provider to determine which vaccine—MMR or MMRV—is most appropriate for your child.

 African,American,Little,Girl,Talking,With,Her,Pregnant,Mother.